-The e-commerce industry worldwide has been booming.
-In 2017, retail e-commerce sales worldwide amounted to $2.3 trillion.
-And e-retail revenues are projected to double to $4.88 trillion by 2021.
+The eCommerce industry worldwide has been booming.
+In 2017, retail eCommerce sales worldwide amounted to $2.3 trillion dollars.
+And e-retail revenues are projected to double to $ 7.39 trillion dollars by 2025.

 With this near-exponential growth, traditional means of customer support and sales tools like phone calls, emails, and social media have collapsed because of the sheer scale of the problem.
 Chances are, if you’ve been using just those three for your e-commerce platform, you’ve been struggling too.

 There simply aren’t enough support representatives or salesmen to go around.
 Take, for example, India.
-In India, the number of internet users is expected to increase from 481 million as of December 2017 to 829 million by 2021.
-India’s E-commerce revenue is expected to jump from US$ 39 billion in 2017 to US$ 120 billion in 2020.
-Growing at an annual rate of 51 per cent, the highest in the world.
+In India, the number of internet users is expected to increase from 481 million as of December 2017 to 1.134 billion by 2025.
+India’s eCommerce market is predicted to jump from $21.9 billion in 2018 to $200 billion by 2027.

 Fully human support and sales systems simply can’t be used in companies who aim to succeed, at scale or otherwise.
 We’ve worked with various e-commerce companies, from $450 million behemoths to Shopify startups.
 All have seen various benefits from using a chatbot for their platforms.